glennbrown/home-infra/full-mac-mini-setup.md

   - Turn on application updates from the App Store
   - Turn Install security response and system files

-> [!TIP]
-> You can turn on Screen Sharing only if you don't intend to use Edovia Screens

 > [!TODO]
 > Look into Content Caching setup and moving Music Library to server